SCHMETTERLING Vase

 When the two pieces are clamped together they form the shape of the vase .

-The conical shaped plunger pictured on the right would have been pressed into the mould after molten glass was added to make a vase.
+The conical shaped plunger pictured on the right would have been pressed into the mould after molten glass was added to form a vase.

 On the plunger can be seen the shape that forms the curves of the wings on the rim of the vase.